conjuncts/gmft/README.md

 ### No GPU necessary

-Because of the relatively few dependencies and high throughput, gmft is very lightweight.
-This allows gmft to run on cpu.
+Because of the few dependencies, gmft is very lightweight.
+The architecture (Table Transformer) allows gmft to run on cpu.

 ### High throughput